 Can I make a spinach omelette without eggs?

-Popular ingredients include mushrooms, cheese, fresh herbs, diced tomatoes, or bell peppers.
+Common extras are mushrooms, cheese, fresh herbs, diced tomatoes, or bell peppers.

-How can I make my omelette fluffy?
+How do I make my omelette fluffy?

-Can I use frozen spinach for an omelette?
+Can I use frozen spinach?

 How long do I cook a spinach omelette?